-Take a short boat ride across the Corozal Bay to Cerros.
+Take a short boat ride across the Corozal Bay to Cerros or an adventurous trip by road.
 As the only Maya site in Belize situated on the coast, Cerros is located on a northern peninsula in the Bay of Chetumal, across from Corozal Town.

-Cerros was a key commercial center during the late Pre-Classic period and is full of Maya history.
+Cerro Maya was the first Maya trading center built along the seaside in 50 B.C.
 Maya traders arrived by canoe from the coast through the Bay of Chetumal, as well as from upriver on the Rio Hondo in the north and the New River to the south.

-Three large buildings dominate several plazas flanked by pyramids.
-While two of these structures are facades adorned with stucco masks, the masks have been covered to protect them from erosion.
+Three (3) large buildings dominate several plazas flanked by pyramids.
+While two (2) of these structures are facades adorned with stucco masks, the masks has since been covered to protect them from erosion.
 With the tallest structure rising 72 feet above the plaza, the panoramic view atop offers the Bay of Chetumal, Corozal Town and the mouth of the New River, which leads to the Lamanai temples.